mohammed-dawoud/Privacy-Preserving-Processing-of-Boolean-Functions-Using-TFHE/README.md

 2. [CORA Tool Box](https://tumcps.github.io/CORA/)
 3. [Fast Fully Homomorphic Encryption Over Torus](https://tfhe.github.io/tfhe/)
 <br></br>
-The experiment was run on Ubuntu 22.04.5 LTS, CORA 2022, and MatLab 2023b.
+The experiment was run on Ubuntu 22.04.5 LTS, CORA 2022, MatLab 2023b, and MEX Function.
 However, it should be fine if you had higher editions.
+The MEX functions are already compiled you can simply use them using the function name without extension in the MatLab command line or within a M-file.
 # How to run
 1. Make sure you can use the TFHE APIs within MatLab, i.e., you can include the paths within MatLab
 3. Download the repository